sisihagen/website/content/en/blog/2019/11/the-fascism-relativization.md

 title: "The Fascism-Relativization"
 date: 2019-11-22
 tags: "Society"
+geo: "World"
+draft: false
 shorttext: "The extremism theory, which minimizes fascism by equating it with communism, is a pure winner's motive."
-draft: false
 lang: en
 cover: "society"
 ---